Performance Validation

 Component Benchmarks

 Component-level benchmarks capture the failure rate of specific quantum operations.
 These type of benchmarks are easier to interpret.
-Component validation is used in system-level models to better understand complete error budget.
+Component validation is used in system-level models to better understand complete error budget for a specific machine.

 1-qubit gate fidelity